Vertex Nomination Via Seeded Graph Matching: Introduction and Background

-The classical formulation of the vertex nomination (VN) problem can be stated as follows: given a network with latent community structure with one of the communities being of particular interest and given a few vertices from the community of interest, the task in vertex nomination is to order the remaining vertices in the network into a nomination list, with the aim of having vertices from the community of interest concentrate at the top of the list (see \cite{marchette2011vertex,coppersmith2012vertex,sun2012comparison,coppersmith2014vertex,filypachpr15,lyzinski2016consistency} and the references contained therein for a review of the vertex nomination literature).
-Traditionally, vertex nomination methodologies have been applied within a single, often large, network.
+The classical formulation of the vertex nomination (VN) inference task \cite{marchette2011vertex,coppersmith2014vertex,sun2012comparison,suwan2015bayesian,filypachpr15,lyzinski2016consistency} can be stated as follows: given a network with latent community structure in which one of the communities is of particular interest and given a few vertices from the community of interest, the task in vertex nomination is to order the remaining vertices in the network into a nomination list, with the aim of having vertices from the community of interest concentrate at the top of the list.
+Thus, vertex nomination can also be thought of as a method for inferring missing vertex labels, and is related to the class/labeled instances acquisition task and collective classification methods of \cite{bergsma2013using,talukdar2010,sen2008collective}.
+The goal of vertex nomination is similar in spirit to popular network-based information retrieval (IR) procedures such as \texttt{PageRank} \cite{page1999pagerank} and personalized recommender systems on graphs \cite{huang2004graph}.
+However, this formulation of VN is distinguished from other supervised network mining tasks in both the generality of what defines a vertex of interest \cite{rastogi2017vertex,lyzinski2017consistent} and the (often) limited nature of the available training data (i.e., known vertices of interest) in $G$.
 Our present task can be viewed as vertex nomination {\it across} networks: for a vertex of interest in $G$, we use graph matching methodologies to order the vertices in $G'$ into a nomination list, with the aim of having the corresponding vertex of interest in $G'$ near the top of the list.